Ghost Ship Trial: Max Harris acquitted, mistrial for Derick Almena due to hung jury

 Harris' attorney Tyler Smith said that Harris is "incredibly sad" for the families of the Ghost Ship victims.
 He said he wished that he could have done something.

 Almena will be back in court on Oct.
-4 to set a new trial date, according to his lawyer, Brian Getz.
+4 for a hearing to set a new trial date, according to his lawyer, Brian Getz.

+Last month, Judge Trina Thompson booted three jurors for misconduct and ordered the new jury to restart deliberations and disregard all past discussions.
+The new jury had been deliberating since Aug.
+26.

+Attorney Tony Serra tells ABC7 News that the jurors were let go because one juror consulted a fireman for advice who was not a witness in the case, then shared the information with two other jurors.

 Ghost Ship master tenant Derick Almena and creative director Max Harris each faced 36 counts of involuntary manslaughter for their alleged roles in the fire.